 What is a Phrasal Verb?

-A phrasal verb is a compound verb that combines a verb with an adverb or a preposition.
-When these phrasal verbs are formed, they frequently contain idiomatic meaning, which cannot be understood simply by reading what each word implies.
-For example, the verb pick plus the preposition up – pick up – signifies hoist.
 We can use this phrasal verb to request that someone pick up something we have fallen on the ground, or we can use it to request a ride in a car – “I need a ride, can you please pick me up on the way to school?”
 As you can see, we use idiomatic language all the time to describe ourselves more vividly, whereas the words we use have idiomatic meanings.

-Meaning and Significance of Idioms for IELTS
+Importance of Idioms for IELTS

 Idioms can be defined as phrases that have acquired meaning with common and continuous usage and this meaning is not literal.
 If someone tells you they have “found their feet”, they don’t mean it literally.
 Finding one’s feet means they have found themselves comfortable doing something.
 As a basic explanation, an idiom uses one or more metaphors to describe a situation or an expression.
 That’s why you should not believe an idiom right away.
 Try unravelling it by putting it in different sentences.